 The kids are definitely looking forward to Easter this year, and while they will be getting some “normal” chocolate I would rather they didn’t have too many so I’m sure I’ll be making another batch or three of the fruit and nut chocolates as well as these creme eggs.

 Do you like the gorgeous slate plate that I’ve used in the photos of these healthy Easter eggs?
 I was sent this to use in my food photos by Slate Plate.** They’re designed for cheese boards but can be used for displaying any food.
 They have little acrylic feet that protect your surfaces and are dishwasher friendly.
 They’re based in the US but ship internationally.

-Here’s how to make raw vegan mango coconut creme eggs:
+Here’s how to make these healthy Easter eggs:

 NB: the quantities below are pretty tiny and make enough for ten eggs but it’s very easy to scale up if you want to make more.
 You will need a silicone mould.*

 - 50g cocoa butter